jenkinsci/gcp-secrets-manager-credentials-provider-plugin/README.md

 ### IAM

-Give Jenkins read access to the Secret Manager with an IAM policy.
+Give Jenkins read access to the Secret Manager with an [Google Cloud IAM policy](https://cloud.google.com/iam/docs).

-It is required to give Jenkins the IAM role `roles/secretmanager.secretAccessor`.
-This can be done at the secret, project, folder, or organization level.
+At minimum, give Jenkins the IAM role `roles/secretmanager.secretAccessor` at either the secret, project, folder, or organization level.

 If you are running Jenkins on GCP, attach a [default service account](https://cloud.google.com/iam/docs/service-accounts#default)